dotwebstack/dotwebstack-framework/service/openapi/README.md

 # 1 openapi
-This service can be used to expose the internal GraphQL service as a an [openAPI](https://swagger.io/specification/) service.
+This service can be used to expose the internal GraphQL service as an [OpenAPI](https://github.com/OAI/OpenAPI-Specification) service.
-The service can be configured by providing a `openapi.yml` specification in addition to the `shapes.trig` and `schema.graphqls` configuration files.
+The service can be configured by providing an `openapi.yaml` specification in the resource path.

-The openapi service can be included in a Spring Boot project with the following dependency:
+The OpenAPI service can be included in a Spring Boot project with the following dependency:

 ```xml
 <dependency>